NI show 'clinical and ruthless' edge

 "You could see the immense intensity and how they wanted it so much all week.
 Their hearts were dancing in their eyes.

-"They can't wait to get at it, we curb it and influence it - we had to make sure it was calculated and I think we controlled it really well today.
+"They can't wait to get at it, we curb it and influence it.
+We had to make sure it was calculated and I think we controlled it really well today.

 "You can't feel sorry [for North Macedonia] because these girls have been through this and we are now delivering that to this team.
 I'm delighted for the girls and their jubilation is fantastic to see."